 2.5) Pool 10 µL of each diluted PCR product to obtain an equimolar pool of samples.
 Prepare one separate pool for each of the planned sequencing run.
 The pooled PCR products can be kept in the freezer until used.

-3. Library preparation and sequencing
+3. Emulsion PCR and sequencing

+3.1) Perform emulsion PCR

-3.1) Dilute the pooled PCR products to 26 pM in a volume of 25 µl.
+3.1.1) Dilute the pooled PCR products to 26 pM in a volume of 25 µl.
 Thaw reagents from an Ion PGM template kit.

-Prepare the emulsion PCR mix (reagents provided in the kit) in a PCR hood and add the pooled PCR products and the sphere particles (provided) on the bench.
+3.1.2) Prepare the emulsion PCR mix (reagents provided in the kit) in a PCR hood and add the pooled PCR products and the sphere particles (provided) on the bench.
 Mix thoroughly and insert the mixture in a filter cartridge and carefully top with emulsion oil (provided).

-Slowly reverse the filter cartridge and load on the automated emulsion PCR apparatus (e.g. Ion One Touch 2 instrument).
+3.1.3) Slowly reverse the filter cartridge and load on the automated emulsion PCR apparatus (e.g. Ion One Touch 2 instrument).
 Select the appropriate program and start the procedure.

 3.2) After the automated emulsion PCR has completed, remove the supernatant from the collection tubes and retrieve the sphere particles at the bottom of the tubes.
 Re-suspend the spheres in 100µl of wash solution (provided in the kit) and take a 2.0 µl aliquot for library quantification.